huski1017/ShootAndRun/README.md

 # ShootAndRun

+Project realized in C++ and finished in 4 days.

 If you are experiencing some troubles during compilation try to install g++-4.9 :
 ```
+ apt-get update
  apt-get install g++-4.9
 ```